-Rincon Park in San Francisco is one of those places that would be a huge tourist attraction in virtually any other city but is only a mid level attraction in San Francisco.
+Rincon Park in San Francisco is one of those places that would be a huge tourist attraction in virtually any other city but is only a mid-level attraction in San Francisco.
 That’s not to say it isn’t awesome though; it’s just that the town has so many unique spots to visit that it is often overlooked.
-Rincon Park is a perfect place to relax on a sunny day in the city, with great views of the Bay Bridge and of course the main attraction “Cupid’s Span.”
-Here is all the information so you can visit it during your next trip to the city.
+Rincon Park is a perfect place to relax on a sunny day in the city, with great views of the Bay Bridge and, of course, the main attraction “Cupid’s Span.”
+Here is all the information so you can visit the park during your next trip to the city.

 - Always open